sahat/hackathon-starter/README.md

 Generator
 ---------

-Hackathon Starter Generator is tighly coupled to the project code.
+Hackathon Starter Generator is tightly coupled to the project code.
 As soon as you start changing and moving things around, it will probably no longer work as expected.
 That is why it's best to use when you first download the project.